• Skip to primary navigation

 HOW TO MAKE BRIGADEIRAO (BRAZILIAN CHOCOLATE FUDGE FLAN)

-Preheat the oven to 350º F (180º C).
-Grease a 8-inch (20 cm) ring pan with butter or cooking spray.
+• Preheat the oven to 350º F (180º C).
+Grease an 8-inch (20 cm) ring pan with butter or cooking spray.
 Sprinkle sugar all over; set aside.

-Blend all ingredients (except the sprinkles.) in a blender until smooth.
-Pour mixture into the prepared pan.
+• Blend all ingredients (except the sprinkles.) in a blender until smooth.
+Pour the mixture into the prepared pan.

-Bake in a bain-Marie for about 40 minutes.
+• Bake in bain-Marie for about 40 minutes.
 Remove from the oven, run a knife the edge around carefully, and place on a rack to cool.
+SEE RECIPE NOTES!

 brigadeirao batter into the baking pan